 - Create more engaging content that resonates with traditional-age prospective students

 - Develop marketing materials and admissions conversations using differentiators identified through competitive online conversation analysis

 - Increase your conversations with prospective students by spotting real-time engagement opportunities

 - Refine your engagement strategy for prospective students

 We hope the report is a starting point for you to understand how much conversation may be occurring about your institution and allow you to analyze your institution’s online conversation behavior against comparable institutions.
-Using the benchmarks in the report may help you convince your campus leaders that social listening is a strategic investment that can provide insight specific to your institution and help you achieve specific campus goals.
+Using the benchmarks in the report may help you convince your campus leaders that social listening is a strategic investment that can provide insight specific to your institution, identify engagement opportunities, and help you achieve specific campus goals.